Skip to content

 How do people meet?

-Through shared activities — most often just hanging out, sport, the outdoors and going out.
+Through shared activities: most often just hanging out, then sport, the outdoors and going out.
 What people look for shifts with age.
-No dating.

 1. When people reach out